Thailand: Anti-Corruption Compliance

 Few people question the cost of corruption.
 Though statistics on corruption are often questionable, available data suggests it accounts for a significant proportion of economic activity.
-Estimates by the World Economic Forum show the cost of corruption equals more than 5 per cent of global GDP, with over US$1 trillion paid in bribes each year according to the World Bank.1 Statistics show that Thailand has struggled in dealing with various forms of corruption without substantial success.
-According to Transparency International, Thailand has slipped from 60th in the Corruption Perception index in 2001 down to 76th out of 168 countries, scoring an aggregate score of 38 where zero is highly corrupt and 100 is very clean.2
+Estimates by the World Economic Forum show the cost of corruption equals more than 2 per cent of global GDP, with over US$2 trillion paid in bribes each year according to the World Bank.1 Statistics show that Thailand has struggled to deal with various forms of corruption, with no substantial success.
+According to Transparency International, Thailand has slipped from 60th in the Corruption Perception index in 2001 down to 96th out of 180 countries, scoring an aggregate score of 37 where zero is highly corrupt and 100 is very clean.2

 To address the problem in Thailand, a significant budgetary focus is concentrated on supporting anti-corruption agencies, with millions spent on wide-ranging media awareness campaigns.
 In addition, there have been substantial efforts recently to improve the corruption environment through legal reform, efforts the current Thai government intends to expand.
 The combined budgetary, media and legal focus marks a change in direction that, through time, should show returns.